Capacity supply obligation (CSO) bilateral periods allow a resource to arrange bilateral contracts to accomplish the following:

-The specific dates when CSO bilateral period submission windows open and close can be found in the FCA calendars.
+The specific dates when CSO bilateral period submission windows open and close can be found in the Forward Capacity Auction (FCA) calendars.

 A resource that has a CSO may enter into a bilateral contract to transfer its CSO, in whole or in part, to a resource that has unobligated qualified capacity (i.e., qualified capacity greater than its CSO).
 The resource shedding the CSO is the capacity-transferring resource, and the resource acquiring the CSO is the capacity-acquiring resource.